‘Suspicious death’ investigated in Fort Smith, one arrested

 One arrest has been made in connection to this case.
 Authorities cannot release the individual’s identity at this time.

-Next of kin has been notified and detectives continue to follow several leads.
+Next of kin has been notified and detectives are following several leads.